TritonDataCenter/smartos-docs/docs/illumos-and-smartos-basics/glossary.md

 ## Network virtualization

-A set of features in OpenSolaris, Illumos and SmartOS which provides an internal network virtualization and quality of service scenario. - [wikipedia](https://en.wikipedia.org/wiki/OpenSolaris_Network_Virtualization_and_Resource_Control)
+A set of features in OpenSolaris, Illumos, and SmartOS which provides an internal network virtualization and quality of service scenario. - [wikipedia](https://en.wikipedia.org/wiki/OpenSolaris_Network_Virtualization_and_Resource_Control)

 ## NIC